bairblog/bairblog.github.io/_posts/2022-03-21-ukraine-sar-maers.md

     <i><b>Figure 9:</b> (left) co-registered Sentinel-2 EO and Sentinel-1 SAR imagery are patchified and used to perform a multi-label classification task as specified by the BigEarth-MM challenge.
 A linear layer is added to our multi-modal encoder and then fine-tuned end-to-end.</i>
 </p>

 MAERS is initialized with a set of ImageNet weights for a ViT-Base encoder, followed by pretraining on the BigEarthNet-MM dataset for 20 epochs with RGB, SAR, and RGB+SAR imagery.
-We append a single Linear layer to the MAERS encoder and learn the multi-label classification task by fine-tuning the entire modelfor 20 epochs (linear probe experimental results show similar results, as we will show in our upcoming paper).
+We append a single linear layer to the MAERS encoder and learn the multi-label classification task by fine-tuning the entire model for 20 epochs (linear probe experimental results show similar results, as we will show in our upcoming paper).
 Our results are shown in Table 1.
 MAERS with fine-tuning outperforms the best RGB+SAR results as presented in the BigEarthNet-MM paper, and show that adapting the State-of-the-Art MAE architecture for representation learning for RGB, SAR, and RGB+SAR input modalities leads to State-of-the-Art results.

 <p style="text-align:center;">
     <img src="https://bair.berkeley.edu/static/blog/maers/maers-table.png" width="100%">